 - Buried obstacles or objects

-These methods are commonly applied to real-estate transactions, and to aid owners for insurance claims by identifying hidden subsurface features.
-For more information on any of these methods, including unique or unusual applications, please contact us.
-Our responsive staff will provide information regarding the proper application of Geophysics to save you time and money; or deter you from using geophysics because the methods cannot resolve your objective.
+These methods are commonly applied to real estate transactions, and to aid owners for insurance claims by identifying hidden subsurface features.
+For more information on any of these methods, including unique or unusual applications, please contact our office.
+Our responsive staff will provide information regarding the proper application of Geophysics to save you time and money; or deter you from using geophysics if the methods cannot resolve your objective.